Pai-U/Pai_for_yuyu/_posts/2022-04-23-Second-test-posts.md

 4. K-means Clustering <br>
 <img src="https://raw.githubusercontent.com/Pai-U/pai-u.github.io/main/assets/kmeans1.jpg" width="500"/><br>
 This visualize the dispersion of data points from 2 clusters to 4 clusters.
-It seems 3 clusters would be significant.
+It seems 3 clusters would be significant. <br>
 <img src="https://raw.githubusercontent.com/Pai-U/pai-u.github.io/main/assets/gap.jpg" width="500"/><br>
 The optimal number of clusters by gap statistic method shows the 3 clusters would be significant. <br>
 A 3D visulization of 3 clusters:<br>